-An Honest Letter Urging Healthy Major Donor Care
+An Honest Letter Challenging the President to Engage in Healthy Donor Care

 Donor development is an exercise in patience and trust.
 And it’s neither quick nor easy.
 Let me illustrate with an actual case.
 To protect identities and to maintain privacy, I will omit specific details.
 Otherwise, what I’m about to share is real.
 My hope is that my tough-love message to “Mike,” will help other development professionals with a similar president or CEO.